slatedocs/slate/source/includes/_clients.md

 city | 20 characters max
 region | 20 characters max
 postcode | 20 characters max
-country | Required.
-ISO 3 country code. company-url | Required.
-150 characters max
+country | <span class="label label-required">Required</span> ISO 3 country code.
+company-url | <span class="label label-required">Required</span> 150 characters max
 company-tel	| 20 characters max
 mobile-number | 20 characters max
 fax-number | 20 characters max
 start-year | 4 digit year
 brief-description | 200 characters max
 full-description | 500 characters max
-services |Newline (\n) separated list of services business-category-id | Required.
-See here for a full list of valid business codes. unique-reference | An arbritrary unique reference you can use to identify a client.
+services | Newline (\n) separated list of services business-category-id | <span class="label label-required">Required</span> See here for a full list of valid business codes. unique-reference | An arbitrary unique reference you can use to identify a client.
 This may correspond to a unique value used within your system and can be useful when importing or exporting data.
 50 characters max.

-## Update Client
+## Update Client <span class="label label-info">Account Method</span>

 Update an existing client.
 Only supply values you want to update.
 The rest will be left unchanged.